On a divergence-based prior analysis of stick-breaking processes: Discussion

-In this paper we have centred our attention on a methodology to analysing the discrepancies between extreme classes of stick-breaking process through the means of the Kullback-Leibler divergence.
-This information-based prior analysis has allowed us to derive quite interesting analytical results about the divergence of the Dirichlet process with respect to the geometric process, specifically we were able to provide closed formulas for the first two moments.
-Furthermore, by deriving the reversed Kullback-Leibler divergence, an appealing framework to studying the divergence of the more general exchangeable stick-breaking processes emerged, in particular with respect to the geometric process.
-This is particularly useful, as an upper bound on the expectation of the divergence was revealed, so that for $\beta$ large the complexity cost of introducing the exchangeable stick-breaking process does not pay-off in terms of performance for small $\theta$.
+In this paper we have centred our attention on a methodology to analyse the discrepancies between extreme classes of stick-breaking process through the means of the Kullback-Leibler divergence.
+This information-based prior analysis has allowed us to derive interesting analytical results about the divergence of the Dirichlet process and the geometric process, specifically we were able to provide a mean-variance characterisation of this random divergence.
+Centring our attention on the divergence of the Dirichlet process with respect to the geometric process, an appealing framework to study the divergence of the more general exchangeable stick-breaking processes emerged.
+This is particularly useful, since our results allows us to provide conditions under which all of the stick-breaking processes considered exhibit close total variation.
+So that, for $\beta$ large the complexity cost of introducing the exchangeable stick-breaking process does not pay-off in terms of performance for small $\theta$.
+This is is of course very important when eliciting a nonparametric prior.

-Further work is required in order to thoroughly understand the behaviour of the expectation of the Kullback-Leibler divergence of the Dirichlet-driven exchangeable stick-breaking process and the geometric process.
-In this direction a probable first step would be to replicate our analysis to establish the continuity of $D_{\theta}(\beta)$ for all possible values of $\beta$, or at least for $\beta<<1$.
-This would further allow us to have convergence in total variation of the Dirichlet-driven exchangeable stick-breaking process $P_{\beta}$ to the geometric process $P'$.
-Another point of interest would be to study the monotonicity of the expectation on $\beta$, this of course represents a challenge as one would need to deal with the set of partitions for all values of $n$.
-Lastly, the most important direction would be to characterise and work with the posterior divergence distribution.